litoj/manipulator.nvim/README.md

 ## Features

+- `Region`:
   - text ops: jump, select, move/paste, …, quickfix, mark, highlight
+  - position sources: cursor, visual, mouse (move via `vim.g.mousemoveevent`), operator
-- treesitter full traversal including injected languages
+- `TSRegion`: treesitter full traversal including injected languages
-  - filtering by node type and lang
+  - filtering by node type & lang
-- position sources: cursor, selection, mouse click/move (via `vim.g.mousemoveevent`)
+- `CallPath`: flexible & reusable keymapping function builder
 - vim motion support (`5j`…) (via `CallPath:with_count`)
-- dot repeat / operator mode (via `CallPath:as_op`)
+- dot repeat + operator mode (via `CallPath:as_op`)
 - `Batch`: collecting and selecting (native or `fzf`) found matches
 - extensive behaviour configuration with clever preset inheriting
-- `CallPath`: flexible & reusable keymapping function builder
 - extensive docs right in the code for all settings and methods

 ## TODOS

 - update docs & license, separate repo from the original but include references
   - make features into ### headings
-  - add example under each feature, provide settings
+  - add example under each feature, provide settings, videos, inspire from sts
   - TOC up top
+  - chapter about how to actually create mappings / module layout and meaning / design
 - add info/gtdefinition for types in info windows - _belongs to reform.nvim_
 - matching by query syntax and catching into groups
 - add selection modification/filter (include trailing comma etc.)
   - possible, but currently no predefined list of filters, could use presets to add them
 - examples of operators (snf = select next function, gnn = jump next node)...
   - either callpath extension or type presets (f/a/s/c/l…) for the letters
-- refactor swap to allow swapping parent and child (conditionals)
+- refactor swap to allow swapping parent and child (i.e. conditionals)

 ### Syntax Tree Surfer is a plugin for Neovim that helps you surf through your document and move elements around using the nvim-treesitter API.